 The host name or IP address of the name server (DNS) which a region server should use to determine the host name used by the master for communication and display purposes.

 hbase.regionserver.region.split.policy

 A split policy determines when a region should be split.
-The various other split policies that are available currently are BusyRegionSplitPolicy, ConstantSizeRegionSplitPolicy, DisabledRegionSplitPolicy, DelimitedKeyPrefixRegionSplitPolicy, KeyPrefixRegionSplitPolicy etc.
+The various other split policies that are available currently are BusyRegionSplitPolicy, ConstantSizeRegionSplitPolicy, DisabledRegionSplitPolicy, DelimitedKeyPrefixRegionSplitPolicy, KeyPrefixRegionSplitPolicy, and SteppingSplitPolicy.
+DisabledRegionSplitPolicy blocks manual region splitting.